sachasayan/minstrel/mock-projects/Romance Island.md

 ## Notes

 * Focus on themes of knowledge, freedom, and resistance.
-----Outline
+----Outline.md
-# Outline: The Last Librarian
+# Novel Outline: The Last Librarian

 Synopsis &#x20;